haidaraM/zsh-history-cleaner/README.md

 - Removing duplicate commands: the first command is kept among the duplicates.
 - Removing commands from a specific time range (TODO)
-- Removing commands matching some patterns (TODO)
+- Removing commands matching some patterns

 > [!WARNING]
 > **Disclaimer:** I'm primarily using this project as an opportunity to learn the Rust programming language (it's my